sirinali07/HPE/MicroK8S/NFS on microk8s.md

 ## Task 3: Create a StorageClass for NFS

 Next, we will need to create a Kubernetes Storage Class that uses the nfs.csi.k8s.io CSI driver.
-Assuming you have configured an NFS share /srv/nfs and the address of your NFS server is <privateIPofHost>, create the following file:
+Assuming you have configured an NFS share `/srv/nfs` and the address of your `NFS server`, create the following file:

 ```
 vi sc-nfs.yaml